Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Related Work

-The sophisticated enhancement is anticipated to streamline object identification, potentially fortifying our algorithm's efficacy in detecting small objects \cite{Hegde}.
-Importantly, our dataset boasts an extensive collection of [450~500] photos per each category, significantly contributing to the robustness of our approach.
-In a comparable study, \cite{Wang} employed \gls*{yolo} nano on an \gls{njn} to accelerate the algorithm at the edge.
-The model used by Wang et al. \cite{Wang} demonstrated the capability to detect underwater objects at an impressive frame rate of 8 \gls{fps}, accompanied by a notable \gls*{map} of approximately 74.8\%.
-Notably, a discernible trade-off emerges between runtime and accuracy when juxtaposed with the work of \cite{Hegde}.
+The sophisticated enhancement is anticipated to streamline object identification, potentially fortifying our algorithm's efficacy in detecting small objects \citep{Hegde2021}.
+Importantly, our dataset boasts an extensive collection of 450~500 images for each category, significantly contributing to the robustness of our approach.
+In a comparable study, \cite{Wang} employed \gls*{yolo} nano on an \gls*{njon} to accelerate the algorithm at the edge.
+The model used by \cite{Wang} demonstrated the capability to detect underwater objects at an impressive frame rate of 8 \gls*{fps}, accompanied by a notable \gls*{map} of approximately 74.8\%.
+A discernible trade-off emerges between runtime and accuracy when juxtaposed with the work of \cite{Hegde2021}.
 The strategic use of image pre-processing might provide an avenue for simpler, faster models to attain higher accuracy in underwater object detection scenarios.

 \cite{Chen} presented a methodology similar to the one employed in this work, utilising data augmentation to enhance the capabilities of the object detection model. \cite{Wei} proposed mosaic augmentation as use to augment the dataset to enhance the detection of smaller objects in cluttered environments.
-Moreover, Wei et al. \cite{Wei} introduced an innovative adaptation, involving the calculation of gains on the \gls*{rgb} channels to modify and adjust images, accommodating variations in underwater light levels.
-The UDEEP distinguishes itself through the deliberate exclusion of the background.
-This intentional omission is crafted to emphasise the salient features within the image, establishing our methodology as distinct from approaches that encompass the entire scene.
+Moreover \cite{Wei} introduced an innovative adaptation, involving the calculation of gains on the \gls*{rgb} channels to modify and adjust images, accommodating variations in underwater light levels.
+The \gls*{ced} distinguishes itself through the deliberate exclusion of the background.

 Considerable efforts have been directed towards advancing efficient autonomous underwater \glspl*{uav} employing machine learning algorithms for debris detection.
 Leveraging the computational power of an NVIDIA Jetson TX2 \gls*{gpu}, \cite{fulton-2019} conducted comprehensive experiments involving transfer learning on various models, including \gls*{yolo}v2, Tiny-\gls*{yolo}, Faster R-\gls*{cnn}, and \gls*{ssd}.
 In their approach, the author fine-tuned each network individually for R-\gls*{cnn}, \gls*{ssd}, and Tiny-\gls*{yolo}.
 However, for \gls*{yolo}v2, an additional step involved training using transfer learning.
 The models were specifically tailored for underwater plastic debris detection, and the results indicated that Faster R-\gls*{cnn} achieved the highest accuracy, albeit with longer inference times. \gls*{yolo}v2 struck a balance between speed and accuracy, \gls*{ssd} exhibited the best inference time, and Tiny-\gls*{yolo} emerged as the top performer in terms of overall performance.